artemklevtsov/RGA/README.md

 authorize(client.id = "My_Client_ID", client.secret = "My_Client_secret")
 ```

-After executing this command, a web browser will be opened with a page of query of confirmation of access permission to the data Google Analytics.
-It's necessary to authorize with your own **Google account** and confirm the authorization to access the Google Analytics data.
-Note, the package `RGA` requests access of **read-only** data.
+After calling this function at first time, a web browser will be opened.
+First log in with a **Google Account** confirm the authorization to access the Google Analytics data.
+Note, the package requests access of **read-only** data.

 When the `authorize` function is used, the `GAToken` variable is created in the separate `TokenEnv` environment which not visible for user.
 So, there is no need to pass every time the `token` argument to any function which require authorisation.

-Access token can also be stored in a variable and passed as argument for functions, which make requests to the API Google Analytics.
+Access token can also be stored in a variable and passed as argument to the functions, which make requests to the API Google Analytics.
 This can be useful if you work with several accounts at the same time.

 ```R
 ga_token <- authorize(client.id = "My_Client_ID", client.secret = "My_Client_secret")